How to Make Your Manicure Last Longer

 Sick of your nails chipping so soon after getting them done?
 Follow these expert solutions for longer-lasting color.

 There’s no denying that getting your nails done can be a relaxing, spa-like experience that makes you feel perfectly pampered.
 But when you find that your polish has already started chipping within days or even hours of giving yourself a manicure or leaving the nail salon, it’s frustrating, to say the least.
 If you’ve ever had this experience (and, honestly, who hasn’t?), you’re probably wondering how to make your nail polish last longer.
-We’ve got some good news: We know just how to do it!
+We’ve got some good news: There are some steps you can take to get the long-lasting nails of your dreams!

 We’re not guessing here, either.
-We asked nail experts for their tried-and-true secrets so your nails will look like you just stepped out of a salon…even when you didn’t.
+We asked nail experts for their tried-and-true secrets so your nails will look like you just stepped out of a salon for weeks after your appointment.
 While some of it definitely has to do with the products you’re using—or not using, like the best cuticle oils, which can strengthen nails, making them less brittle and prone to chipping—there’s more to it than that.
 Here’s what you need to know to make sure your manicure stays in tip-top shape for as long as possible.
 When you’re up to speed, find out how to do your own pedicure.

 Why nail polish doesn’t always last

-There are several reasons for this unfortunate occurrence.
-They vary, however, depending on the type of polish you’re using—for instance, whether it’s regular lacquer or gel polish.
+It’s hard to know how to make your nail polish last longer when you don’t know what’s causing it to chip or flake.
+Our experts say there are several reasons, depending on the type of polish you’re using—for instance, whether it’s regular lacquer or gel polish.
 “With regular lacquer, a polish may chip because it was placed on too thick, maybe causing it to chip as soon as it completely dried,” explains Syreeta Aaron of LeChat Nails. “[Or there could be] constant rubbing on the polish, which causes it to wear thin, and then you begin to see through the polish.”
 A gel manicure, on the other hand, might chip if a person’s nail bumps against something, she notes, but other than that, it will stay put—unless the application wasn’t done properly.

 It’s important to cut and file your nails to make sure that the edges aren’t jagged or uneven.
 Keeping them short can also be effective in helping your nail polish last longer, notes Jessica Tong, a brand ambassador for Smith & Cult.
 The longer your nails, the more susceptible they are to breakage during your day-to-day activities, especially if you’re someone who does a lot of work around your home, like doing laundry or washing dishes.